-Ikon’s exhibition by Mexico-based artist Francis Alÿs reflects on the notion of turbulence itself, from simple instability to chaos, from a meteorological phenomenon to a geopolitical context, from a simple knot in the hair to an ascending spiral.
+Organised by the Beirut Art Center, the exhibition is an outcome of Alÿs’ long-term interest in current affairs in the Middle East and his frequent travelling to that part of the world, especially Iraq and Afghanistan.
+Featuring new work in a mix of animation, drawing, film, painting and photography, the exhibition is a reflection on the notion of turbulence, from simple instability to chaos, from a meteorological phenomenon to bigger geopolitical pictures, from a simple knot in the hair to an ascending spiral.
 Knots represent links and bonds, as well as resistance and binding.

 Visitors enter the show through Tornado (2000–2010), a video projection which records Alÿs chasing “dust devils” in attempts to get inside them, with camera in hand to film their motionless eyes.
 The drama of such an action is compelling; the jolting imagery, the sound of the wind in and around the tornadoes compounds a sense of danger, something the artist is prepared to endure before arriving at monochromes of dust, abstracting him from the outside world.

 Nearby is an installation of hundreds of drawings, suspended in space at the centre of the gallery, leading on to Exodus 3:14 (2013–2017), a projected drawn animation shown in an endless loop, portraying a young woman tying a knot in her long hair which then undoes itself.
 The soundtrack is a simple song, a kind of melodious chant for a gesture of self-absorption in which someone is at once engaged and detached.